The Parity Flow Formalism: Tracking Quantum Information Throughout Computation: Introduction

 The field of quantum computing is currently maturing from academic research to industrial application.
 This shift, driven by the prospect of solving classically intractable computational problems, still needs to bridge the gap between the available quantum resources \cite{Cirac1995, Lloyd1996, Raussendorf2001, Koch2007, Haeffner2008, DiCarlo2009, Watson2018, arute2019, Bluvstein_2023} and the resources required to faithfully execute useful quantum algorithms \cite{Deutsch1992, Shor1997, Bernstein1997, Terhal2015, Babbush2018}.
 One approach for bridging this gap is to consider how an initially abstract algorithm is physically implemented on given quantum hardware, which typically involves a decomposition into a set of feasible quantum operations~\cite{Reck1994, DiVincenzo1995, Barenco1995_Elementary}.
 The decomposition of a quantum algorithm is not unique, resulting in a wide variety of possible implementations, each with its own resource requirements.
 To assist in finding efficient implementations for a given hardware and to gain insight into the workings of a quantum circuit, it is possible to classically track how quantum information passes through a circuit, either on the level of individual qubits~\cite{Kivlichan2018, cowtan2019qubitrouting, ogorman2019, nannicini2021optimalqubitassignmentrouting}, or by tracking components of that information \cite{paykin2023, Kissinger2019, schmitz2023graphoptimizationperspectivelowdepth, Meijer_van_de_Griend_2023}.

 In this work, we propose the \textit{Parity Flow formalism}, a method that efficiently tracks the components of the information of each individual qubit by means of generalized parity labels.
 In this formalism, the effect of Clifford gates is interpreted as a recoding of information by updating these labels with a simple set of rules.
 Importantly, \textit{flow tracking} remains classically efficient when the circuit is extended, and is thus suitable to understand and design quantum circuits and algorithms.
-We compare flow tracking with other methods that track Clifford circuits~\cite{AaronsonGottesman2004, gottesman1998heisenberg, Gidney2021stimfaststabilizer, Winderl2023}, categorizing them either as co- or contravariant Clifford tracking.
+We compare flow tracking with other methods that track Clifford circuits~\cite{AaronsonGottesman2004, gottesman1998heisenberg, de_Beaudrap_2013,Gidney2021stimfaststabilizer, Winderl2023}, categorizing them either as co- or contravariant Clifford tracking, and include a method to simultaneously do both efficiently within this formalism.
 As an application, flow tracking allows one to utilize auxiliary qubits for the reduction of the circuit depth and the identification of easily implementable logical multi-qubit operations in stabilizer codes.
-The Parity Flow formalism is fully captured in the \textit{flow tableau} (complementary to the Clifford tableau \cite{AaronsonGottesman2004} and Weyl tableau \cite{de_Beaudrap_2013}).
-In the supplemental material~\cite{SM} it is rigorously defined and extended to the \emph{combined flow tableau}, an efficient way to use the flow tableau and the Clifford tableau in parallel.
+The Parity Flow formalism can be used equivalently as either labels directly written on the quantum circuit or as the \textit{(combined) flow tableau}.
+In the main text we describe the formalism in its label form and show its usefulness in circuit design, while the appendices give the rigorous definitions and proofs mainly using the tableau form.